Chrzanów, Warsaw: Characteristics

 Chrzanów is a residential area, dominated by mid-rise housing estates with apartment buildings.
-It also includes a low-rise single-family housing neighbourhood of Na Wyraju in the central east, at the corner of Na Wyraju and Sochaczewska Streets, as well as the warehouse district of Karolin, Warsaw in the south along Połczyńska Street.
+It also includes a low-rise single-family housing neighbourhood of Na Wyraju in the central east, at the corner of Na Wyraju and Sochaczewska Streets, as well as the warehouse district of Karolin in the south along Połczyńska Street.

 Chrzanów also includes the ruins of the Fort IV, historic decommissioned fortifications dating to the 1890s.
 It is placed at the corner of Lazurowa and Połczyńska Streets, and is surrounded by apartment buildings.
 The neighbourhood also includes the headquarters of the Institute of Energetics, national research centre of the energy transfer, located 8 Mory Street.

 The neighbourhood is also crossed by the expressway S8 to the east.
 Currently, within its boundaries are being built two metro stations of the M2 line of the Warsaw Metro underground rapid transit system, including Chrzanów at the corner of Szeligowskiej and Rayskiego Streets, and Karolin at the intersection of Sochaczewska and Połczyńska Streets.
 Both stations are planned to be opened in 2026.